-The Department of Agriculture, Trade and Consumer Protection (Department) has specific authority under Wis.
+The Department has specific authority under Wis.
 Stat. s.
 173.41 (3) to promulgate rules to specify license fees and specific authority under Wis.
 Stat. s.
 173.41 (6) to promulgate rules to specify the reinspection fee.

 The Department also has specific authority under Wis.
 Stat. s.
 173.41 (14) to promulgate rules in consultation with an advisory committee established under par. (b).